 Enrolling by invitation

 This is an open-label extension, multiple-center study, to assess the long-term safety and tolerability of cannabidiol administered as ZYN002, a transdermal gel, for the treatment of child and adolescent patients with Fragile X Syndrome (FXS).
-Male and female patients with FXS will be treated for up to 12 months.
+Male and female patients with FXS will be treated for up to 72 months.
 Up to 450 male and female patients, ages 3 to 18 years will be enrolled.
 Parents/caregivers will apply the study gel twice daily for the 52-week treatment period.
 Participants from study ZYN-CL-016 who weigh less than or equal to 35 kg, will receive 1 sachet of ZYN002, applied every 12 hours (± 2 hours).
 Participants from study ZYN-CL-016 who weigh more than 35 kg will receive 2 sachets of ZYN002, applied every 12 hours (± 2 hours).
 Participants from study ZYN-CL-033 who weigh less than or equal to 30 kg, will receive 1 sachet of ZYN002, applied every 12 hours (± 2 hours).
 Participants from study ZYN-CL-033 who weigh more than 30 kg will receive 2 sachets of ZYN002, applied every 12 hours (± 2 hours).
 Participants from study ZYN-CL-033 who weigh more than 50 kg will receive 3 sachets of ZYN002, applied every 12 hours (± 2 hours).
-At the Investigator's discretion and medical monitor approval, the dose may be increased to a total of 6 sachets a day or decreased to a total of 2 sachets a day any time after the first month of treatment.
-Participants whose weight changes during the course of the study may have their doses changed at the investigator's discretion on or after the Month 1 visit, or reduced due to tolerability issues at investigator's discretion.
+At the Investigator's discretion, the dose may be increased or decreased at any time after the first month of treatment (for example due to weight changes during the course of the study).
 Participants who are taking anti-epileptic drugs may have an additional one or two weeks of treatment after the 52 week treatment period to taper off study treatment.
 Blood samples will be collected for safety analysis of ZYN002.
 Additionally, the parents/caregivers will be asked to complete some questionnaires.
 There will be other questionnaires and scales that will be completed at the site by the study doctor and/or with the participant and their parents/caregivers.
 Patients that complete Month 12 will be allowed to continue for another 12 months of treatment if they qualify.
 Patients will be evaluated again annually at Months 24 and 36, and 48 in order to remain in the study.

 Patients and parents/caregivers agree to abide by all study restrictions and comply with all study procedures.